Sauron971/WolkAndHold-GeoService/README.md

 # Walk & Hold: Corporate Territory Capture System

-**Walk & Hold** is a real-time, location-based gamification platform designed to encourage physical activity within corporate teams.
+**WolkAndHold** is a real-time, location-based gamification platform designed to encourage physical activity within corporate teams.
 Users walk in the real world to capture territories on a map, compete with colleagues, and dominate city districts.

 ## 🚀 Key Features